 As virtual assistants are able to handle more complex interactions with less friction due to the user not having to open up a different skill for each action, it begs the question: Which skills will my voice assistant use?
 If the future of voice assistants is one in which the program will choose for you which applications or skills to use as part of a multiturn interaction, this will, in some ways, disintermediate the user by giving the voice assistant the power to choose which skills to use for any particular context.

 The increasing control of the voice assistant device over voice application choice might concern voice application developers who want to open up their skills to a broad audience.
-If the voice application can choose which skills to use, will this undermine the ability of these voice application developers to get new users?
+If the voice application can choose which skills to use, will this undermine the ability of these voice application developers to get users?

-For example, with the current, more simplistic conversation interaction modes, if you want to order a pizza using the voice assistant, you need to first select the appropriate pizza voice application to enable and then enable it for use on your device.
+For example, with the current, more simplistic conversation interaction modes, if you want to order a pizza using the voice assistant, you need to select the appropriate pizza voice application to enable and then enable it for use on your device.
 When you then order your pizza with voice commands, you use the pizza skill you selected or perhaps one of many that are enabled on the device.

 However, in the example Amazon showed with the night out experience, it used the Atom Tickets skill when ordering movie tickets.
 At no point in the interaction did Alexa ask the user which movie ticket system it wanted to use.
 Does this mean that Amazon will somehow become the arbiter of which skills will win out to simplify multiturn conversational interaction?
 Will companies not included in these multiturn experiences lose out on customers?